duneanalytics/docs/about/usecases/README.md

 ## **What is Dune used for?**

-Since pretty much everything is possible on Dune, there really isn't any limitations as to what you can query in regards to on-chain data.
+Since pretty much everything is possible on Dune, there really aren't any limitations as to what you can query in regards to on-chain data.
 There still is some distinct Use Cases we can establish:&#x20;

 {% content-ref url="sector-dashboards.md" %}
 [sector-dashboards.md](sector-dashboards.md)